Skip to the main content.

 • Hybrid MSP Model – Allows the MSP to participate in the staffing program.

-• Vendor On-Premise Model – You, the client, select a primary staffing agency though your MSP.
+• Vendor On-Premise Model – You, the client, select a primary staffing agency through your MSP.
 That agency will be responsible for all of your hiring needs.

 In practice, an MSP is a small team of people who oversee the staffing program on-site.
 Each MSP employs a manager, industry specialists, hiring experts, and administrative personnel.